chloefouilloux/Turbidity_Paper/README.md

 *Tas_Density_Cons* is the number of conspecifics in a nursery

 *Predator_Y_N* is the presence of a heterospecific predator in the nursery (Odonata larvae)

+*Depth/Length/Width* are the physical measurements of the phytotelmata in cm

 *Pool_ID* is the unique ID given to tadpole nursery